What’s an advance care plan?

-An ADRT can’t include a request by a person to have their life ended.
-If a person is thinking about whether there may be some treatments that they would want to refuse in their future, it is worth talking it through with their health professional, who can help their person understand what might happen and their different options.
+If a person is thinking about whether there may be some treatments that they would want to refuse in their future, it’s worth talking it through with a health professional, who can help them understand what might happen and their different options.
 The person may also want to talk about it with people who are important to them and make them aware of any decisions they make.

-Although the person doesn’t need a lawyer to write an Advance Decision to Refuse Treatment, they do have to contain certain wording to be legally binding.
-If the person has put a Lasting Power of Attorney in place to make decisions about their healthcare if they are unable to, the person should let them know if they create an Advance Decision to Refuse Treatment, so they can ensure that their wishes are followed.
+Although a person doesn’t need a solicitor to write an ADTR, they do have to contain certain wording to be legally binding.
+If the person has put a lasting power of attorney (LPA) in place to make decisions about their healthcare if they’re unable to do so, they should know about the ADTR and carry out the outlined wishes.

 Consent to share information

-Review the advance care plan whenever treatment or support is being reviewed, while the person has capacity.
-Consider whether it would be helpful to involve a healthcare professional.
-Make any changes requested, including to any copies.
+The advance care plan should be reviewed whenever treatment or support is being looked at, while the person has capacity.
+It may be helpful to involve a healthcare professional at this stage as well to explain treatment options.

-If the person is nearing the end of their life, ask if they would like to review their plan, or develop one if they haven’t already.
-An Advance Care Plan can detail the person’s wishes at the end of their life.
-This may involve family as well as carers.
-Although it may be difficult for family members to talk about their end of the person’s life and they may not agree with all the choices the person wants to make, involving them can help the person to think through some of their options and can help the family to better understand what they want, so they can follow their wishes as far as possible.
+Although it may be difficult for family members to talk about the end of their loved one’s life and they may not agree with all the choices the person wants to make, involving them can help the person to think through some of their options and can help loved ones to better understand what they want, so they can follow their wishes, as far as possible.

-Of course, their plan is not set in stone and the person can change their mind about anything in their Advance Care Plan at any time.
-It is quite common for people to make changes to their Advance Care Plan.
+Plans aren’t set in stone and the person can change their mind about anything they’ve decided on – it's quite common for people to make regular changes as their health does.

 If the person does change their mind about something, make sure your records are updated and don’t forget to let their healthcare professional know so that they can ensure that any changes are written down.
 This way, everyone involved in their care knows their preferences.